BirminghamConservatoire/IntegraLive/documentation/markdown/module-development/module-development.md

 ## Integra Module Development

+## This documentation is obsolete!

+## Todo: write new documentation

 In this tutorial we are going to look at how to create our own Integra Live modules.
 We will cover the two main aspects of module development: creating a new module on the Integra Database; and editing a Pd patch that will contain your new module.
 Before we can begin to create modules you will need to download Integra Live 1.x.x (beta)-dev-latest.tar.gz; this is the developer version of the software that displays the Pd backend concurrently with the Integra GUI.
 This can be found at [http://www.integralive.org/nightly/](../nightly/) You will also need to register yourself on the Integra Database.
 Follow this link to sign up: [http://db.integralive.org/signup](http://db.integralive.org/signup).

 ### Creating a new module definition on the Integra Database